anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 └── Function: Some("main")
     └── BasicBlock: None
 ```

-This optimizer has removed the dead code blocks and optimized the loops.
+This optimizer has aggresively removed the dead code blocks and optimized the loops.
 The optimiser correctly identified that the code always returns `0` and thus removed the entire loop.

-#### Code Generation
+## Code Generation

 The final step would be generating Assembly code from the IR.
 The assembly code is a low-level representation of the program that can be assembled into machine code and is CPU-specific.